Azure/ADXIoTAnalytics/README.md

 - An [Azure account](https://azure.microsoft.com/free) with an active subscription.
 If you don't have access to an Azure subscription, you may be able to start with a [free account](https://azure.com/free).
 - You must have the necessary privileges within your Azure subscription to create resources, perform role assignments, register resource providers (if required), etc.

-The instructions will deploy the following:
-- IoT Central Store Analytics Template
-  - 36 thermostat devices being created and simulated
-  - Setup Export to Event Hub of telemetry data
-- Event Hub
-  - Data exported from IoT Central
-  - ADX Data Connection to ingest data
-- Azure Digital Twins
-  - Office, Floors, and Thermostat twins
-  - Atlanta, Dallas, Seattle offices with 6 Floors in each
-  - 36 Thermostat twins created spread across the 3 offices with 2 on each floor
-- Azure Data Explorer
-  - StageIoTRaw table where data lands from Event Hub to get new data
-  - Thermastat table with update policy to transform raw data
-  - Historical data from January 2022 loaded into Thermostat table
-  - Two functions
-    - GetDevicesbyOffice: query ADT by Office names to get all DeviceIds at the office
-    - GetDevicesbyOfficeFloor: query ADT by Office and Floor to get all Devices on that floor

 ## ⭐ Instructions for Lab Deployment

 Open [Azure Cloud Shell](https://shell.azure.com/) and run the following commands: